Counting geodesics on prime-order $k$-differentials: Proof of Theorem

 The other case is $V$ has two downwards edges to the same vertex at level $L-1$.
 We then introduce level $L-0.5$ and pull $V$ here while preserving the dual graph, partial order on the vertices, and enhancements.
 Call this new graph $\Gamma''$ and note $b_1(\Gamma''_{\leq L-0.5}) = 1$ because $V$ is the only peak vertex of $\Gamma''_{\leq L-0.5}$.
 Undegenerating $\Gamma''_{\leq L-0.5}$ creates a vertex representing a genus one surface with at least one pole of order at least $k+1$.
 These poles are represented by vertical edges connecting this vertex to the rest of the graph (and exist because the graph is connected).
 See Figure \ref{fig: case2}.

 In either case, call the genus one surface $(X,\xi)$.
 If a genus one surface has a pole of order at least $k+1$, then the sum of the poles of orders less that $k$ and zeros must be at least $k+1$.
 By \cite[Theorem 3.12]{CG22}, the ambient component of the stratum of $(X,\xi)$ contains a surface $(X',\xi')$ obtained by bubbling a handle from a surface in some genus zero stratum.
 In particular, $(X',\xi')$ contains a Euclidean cylinder which emerged from smoothing out a horizontal node from the bubbling a handle operation.
 In both cases, the locally maximal vertices on the new graph are a subset of those that were on $\Gamma$, and the projectivized $k$-differentials associated to them remain unchanged throughout the degenerations and undegenerations.
-Because none were the $k$-th power of an abelian differential, the GkRC remains trivial.
+Because none were the $k$-th power of an abelian differential, the G$k$RC remains trivial.
 Therefore, we can replace $(X,\xi)$ with $(X',\xi')$ while still being able to smooth the multi-scale $k$-differential into the interior of $\mathbb{P}\Omega^k\mathcal{M}_{3,n}(\mu)$.
-We can smooth out the multi-scale $k$-differential to obtain a welded surface in $\mathbb{P}K$ (and thus $K$) in which $C$ persists.
+We can smooth out the multi-scale $k$-differential to obtain a welded surface in $\mathbb{P}K$ (and thus $K$) in which $C$ persists using Lemma \ref{lemma_cylpersists}.
 By Lemma \ref{lemma_simplecylinder}, $\mathcal{F(M)}$ is arithmetic. \end{proof}

-The proof of Lemma \ref{lemma_genus3} does not generalize to $g=2$ because after fully degenerating, we may obtain a unique lowest peak vertex as in case one.
-Pulling it up to level 1 and undegenerating the lower levels produces a genus zero, not one, vertex at the bottom, so we cannot apply \cite[Theorem 3.12]{CG22}.
+\begin{remark} The proof of Lemma \ref{lemma_genus3} does not generalize to $g=2$ because after fully degenerating, we may obtain a unique lowest peak vertex as in case one.
+Pulling it up to level 1 and undegenerating the lower levels produces a genus zero, not one, vertex at the bottom.
+Therefore, we cannot apply \cite[Theorem 3.12]{CG22}.
+We have no control of how we fully degenerated in the first place, so we cannot avoid such a graph in our argument. \end{remark}

 \begin{lemma} If $K \subset \Omega^k\mathcal{M}_g(\mu)$ where $g>2$, then there is a surface in $K$ with a Euclidean cylinder.
 Moreover, $\mathcal{F(M)}$ is arithmetic when $k$ is prime by Lemma \ref{lemma_simplecylinder}. \end{lemma}